Health Benefits of Walnuts – The Brain Superfood

 Often times, the simplest foods are best for your health, and this is certainly the case for nuts.
 Mother Nature has crafted a nearly perfect package of essential macro and micronutrients for the human body in walnuts.
 Walnuts are a rich source of healthy fats and antioxidants.
 It is known as “brain food” due to its beneficial effects on our brain.
 Read on to know about the several health benefits of walnuts!

 Walnuts commonly referred to as ‘Akhrot’ in Hindi are round, single-seeded edible seeds which have a crinkly appearance.
-Walnuts are an important ingredient of many makeup and skin care brands due to their antioxidant and anti-inflammatory properties.
+Walnuts are an important ingredient of many make-up and skin care products due to their antioxidant and anti-inflammatory properties.

 Did You Know?

 – Walnuts are the oldest tree food known to mankind, dating back to 7,000 BC

 – Ancient Greeks and Romans wrote extensively about the special health benefits and medicinal uses of walnuts

 – Walnuts originated in Central Asia and were brought to California in 1700’s

 – Walnut trees can live up to 250 years